Grandmother Mountain (North Carolina)

 Grandmother Mountain is a mountain in the North Carolina High Country, near the community of Linville.
 It is wholly in the Pisgah National Forest and next to the Blue Ridge Parkway.
 Its elevation reaches 4603 ft.
 The mountain generates feeder streams for the Linville River.

-On top of Grandmother Mountain is the WUNE-DT tower, broadcasting the University of North Carolina Public Television (UNC-TV/PBS) on channel 17.
+On top of Grandmother Mountain is the WUNE-TV tower, broadcasting PBS North Carolina (PBS NC) on channel 17 (RF 36).

 Wilkes County

 There is also a Grandmother Mountain in Wilkes County, North Carolina with an elevation of 3379 ft.